 “I love the hummingbird metaphor.
 Whiteaker suggests that grown-ups become more conscious of the physical distance they keep from kids, and take steps back as children get older to allow for increasing autonomy.
 Along this path, we can find potential for us to fulfill our need to keep kids safe while allowing them to take risks and push limits.”

-So even though we’re going to call it a “challenge” because of my reader’s request for some motivation, let’s also think of it as an exploration of parenting strategies that give our kids the gift of unstructured play.
+Let’s think of this as an exploration of parenting strategies that give our kids the gift of unstructured play.
 What can WE do — within our parental comfort zones — to give our children the freedom to play?

 Here I am trying to stay warm and looking all stealth from my “far away” vantage point.
 I think this is may be the only photo in existence of me in action!

 Intro + How to Be a Hummingbird Parent

 Over the years, I’ve pondered why this idea sticks?
 It’s the notion that you can give your children freedom to roam by backing off to let them explore creative play and risk on their own — only zooming in when there is a real concern for safety.
 I think it resonates because it’s a real life strategy that parents can try right away.
 I feel like it’s a way to give our kids a little bit of the freedom we had as kids.

 Letting Nature Take Its Course

 It seems fitting to end this post by sharing my gratitude for all the amazing people doing this tireless work to let children play and still inspiring me every day.